Installing and Using Child Safety Seats and Booster Seats

 child so that the vehicle's seat belts fit correctly.

 Always put booster seats in the back seat of the vehicle.
-There are two types of booster
+There are 2 types of booster

 High-back booster.
 This is a booster seat that helps protect the head and neck in back seats that don't